-COMMUNICATION SERVICES TAX
+COMMUNICATIONS SERVICES TAX

-Prior to 2001, nonresidential telecommunication services were subject to sales and use tax under chapter 212 at the rate of 7 percent.
+Prior to 2001, nonresidential telecommunications services were subject to sales and use tax under chapter 212 at the rate of 7 percent.
 Cable television and direct satellite television were subject to sales and use tax at a rate of 6 percent.
-Telecommunication services were also subject to gross receipts tax under chapter 203.
-Chapter 2000 - 260, L.O.F., created the Communications Services Tax Simplification Law which provided for a new statewide tax on communications services to replace the sales and use tax on telecommunications services, cable and direct satellite television.
-It also provided for a different administration of the gross receipts tax on telecommunication services and extended that tax to cable and direct satellite television.
+Telecommunications services were also subject to gross receipts tax under chapter 203.
+Chapter 2000-260, L.O.F., created the Communications Services Tax Simplification Law which provided for a new statewide tax on communications services to replace the sales and use tax on telecommunications services, cable and direct satellite television.
+It also provided for a different administration of the gross receipts tax on telecommunications services and extended that tax to cable and direct satellite television.
 The Communications Services Tax Simplification Law, which applied to bills issued by communications services providers on or after October 1, 2001, also provided for local communications services taxes to be administered by the Department of Revenue.
-Chapter 2001 - 140, L.O.F., established the revenue-neutral tax rates for the state-wide and local communication services taxes.
-Chapter 2002-48, L.O.F. conformed the communications services tax exemption for religious and educational institutions to similar provisions in the sales tax statute.
+Chapter 2002-48, L.O.F., conformed the communications services tax exemption for religious and educational institutions to similar provisions in the sales tax statute.
 It also provided an exemption for the public lodging industry from the requirement that dealers separately state the communications services tax.
-In 2003, Chapter 2003-254, L.O.F., exempted homes for the aged from the tax on communication services.
+In 2003, ch.
+2003-254, L.O.F., exempted homes for the aged from the tax on communications services.